awsdocs/ec2-image-builder-user-guide/doc_source/cross-account-dist.md

 The destination account can then launch or modify the AMI, as needed\.

 **Note**
 AWS CLI command examples in this section assume that you have previously created image recipe and infrastructure configuration JSON files\.
 To create the JSON file for an image recipe, see [Create an image recipe \(AWS CLI\)](create-image-recipes.md#create-image-recipe-cli)\.
-To create the JSON file for an infrastructure configuration, see [Create an infrastructure configuration \(AWS CLI\)](create-infra-config.md#cli-create-infrastructure-configuration)\.
+To create the JSON file for an infrastructure configuration, see [Create an infrastructure configuration](create-infra-config.md)\.

 ## Prerequisites<a name="cross-account-dist-prereqs"></a>